-Therefore, there is a clear need for professionals to acquire not only the most recent edition of the National Electrical Code, but also its predecessors.
+Since nearly all states have adopted ANSI/ASHRAE/IES 90.1, with many of them still following its past editions, there is a clear need for professionals to acquire not only the most recent edition of the standard, but also its predecessors.

 You can find historical standards on the ANSI Webstore simply by searching for them.
 Webstore visitors can also narrow down their search by checking “Historical” in the left-hand column of the search page.
 All standards are marked either “HISTORICAL” or “MOST RECENT”